 But every one of the recipes on Sweetness & Bite will work with this flour blend unless I have specified otherwise.

-Can I explain why this blend works so well for me?
+Can I explain in detail why this blend works so well for me?
 No, I can’t.
 Is there a scientific reason why my cakes turn out well when I use these particular flours?
 If there is, I don’t know what it is.
 But the fact that it does work really well is all the reason I need to keep using it.